 Svetlana was born in Khabarovsk.
 Svetlana started her scientific career as a BSc student at the Chair of Low Temperature Physics of P.L.
 Kapitza Institute for Physical Problems in Moscow in 2005.
 In 2007-2008 she took part in a collaboration program between MIPT and Research Center in Jülich in Germany as exchange MSc student.
 In 2008 Svetlana moved to Germany as PhD student to continue her research in solid state physics and material sciences, focusing on process technologies, epitaxial growth and surface properties of semiconductors.
 Besides Svetlana also taught math and physics courses at the RWTH Aachen University.
-In 2012-2013 Svetlana worked as postdoc in the same laboratory at Research Centre in Jülich.
+In 2012-2013 Svetlana worked as postdoc in the same laboratory at Research Center in Jülich.
 Now Svetlana serves as research scientist in area of advanced transmission electron microscopy focusing on 3D electron tomography and advanced TEM sample preparation.
 Svetlana speaks fluently English and German, incl. professional communication.

 PhD in Physics, Faculty of Mathematics, Computer Science and Natural Sciences, RWTH Aachen University (2012)

 MSc in Applied Mathematics and Physics, Chair of Low Temperature Physics and Technics, Department of General and Applied Physics, Moscow Institute of Physics and Technology (2008)

 BSc in Applied Mathematics and Physics, Chair of Low Temperature Physics and Technics, Department of General and Applied Physics, Moscow Institute of Physics and Technology (2006)